Session 14 - The Trail of the Pilgrims

 Saturday, February 4th 1930

 The Trek to Drakmar - Day 6.
 At 5000ft above sea level the party encounters a narrow rope bridge.
 Nathaniel Browne, suffering from acute acrophobia, proves quite incapable of crossing it until he requests and is given opium by Jigme Rinzing.
 When a second such bridge is reached later, Browne gets a second dose.
-The others worry that Browne seems used to the evil poppy.
+The others worry that Browne seems well to accustom to the evil poppy.

 The day ends at the market town of Hille on the main trade route to Tibet.